Made of rice flour and daikon/radish/turnip and studded with dried shrimp, Chinese sausage and then steamed and pan-fried.

 - 1 tsp white vinegar

 Preheat wok/skillet.
 Add in cooking oil.
 Saute shallots, garlic and fragrant, about 1 minute.
 Add the dried shrimp and saute for another minute.
-Add Chinese sausage and cook for another 2 minutes until fragrant.
-Add in the shredded daikon and stir fry for another minute.
-Add in 50 ml of water and cook until the daikon is soft
+Add Chinese sausage and cook for another 1 minute until fragrant.
+Add in the shredded daikon and stir fry for another minute

 Meanwhile, get your steamer ready on high heat.
 Give the flour mixture a stir and then pour into the wok/skillet and continue to stir until mixture started to thicken.
 Remove from the heat.
 Pour the mixture into a 8"x 6" greased heat-proof dish.
 This is a very thick batter.
-Use the back of a spoon to press the batter down into the dish and let the cake steam for 1 hour.
+Use the back of a spoon to press the batter down into the dish.
+Pack it down as much as you can.
+This is an important step so that your cake won't get "holes" here and there.
+Steam cake steam for 1 hour.

-At the end of cooking time, It may still appear to be very soft and wet.
-Don't panic, let it cool down completely (about 4 hours or so) before attempt to cut into slices.
+At the end of cooking time, It may still appear to soft and wet.
+Don't panic, let it cool down completely (about 4 hours or so) before attempting to cut into slices.
 It will firm up nicely for you.

 You can serve as is or put a bit of oil in a non-stick pan and then pan-fry the cake before serving.
 Serve with chili sauce on the side